naturepoems/naturepoems/quotes/Dadaism and Nature (1910s–1920s)/Louis Aragon/index.md

 ---
 layout: author
 title: Louis Aragon
-description: "A French poet associated with Dada and Surrealism, Aragon's work often weaves in elements of nature, reflecting feelings of love and existential thought."
+description: "Aragon was a French poet and novelist who embraced Dadaist principles in his early work.
+He frequently used natural imagery to reflect on society and the human condition, bridging Dadaism and nature."
 subject: "Dadaism and Nature (1910s–1920s)"
 parent: Dadaism and Nature (1910s–1920s)
 permalink: /Dadaism and Nature (1910s–1920s)/Louis Aragon/